metacontract/mc-mcp/.amf/knowledge/note/project.md

     *   Update the MCP `Tool` to utilize the semantic search functionality.
 (TODO)
 6. Establish CI/CD pipeline.
 (TODO)
 7. Monitor MCP specification and `metacontract` evolution for necessary adaptations.
 (Ongoing)

+## 8. Recommended TDD Practices

+*   Integration tests involving Qdrant or other external dependencies are now stable by ensuring TempDir lifecycle management, explicit score_threshold usage, and serializing Docker resource usage.
+*   When a test fails, troubleshoot in the order: external service startup → test logic → threshold design.
+*   The project is now well-suited for a robust TDD cycle (Red → Green → Refactor) with maintainable test and implementation structure.